MultiMulti TouchTouch

 C:\ProgramData\Microsoft\Windows\Start Menu\Programs\Nosuch Media\MultiMultiTouchTouch

-mmtt_workshop1.pdf - Details about on 3D input and the Space Palette
+mmtt_workshop1.pdf - Details about 3D input and the Space Palette

 mmtt_workshop2.pdf - Details about using the MultiMultiTouchTouch software